What Employee Feedback Can Tell You

 During the pandemic, many employees took time to reexamine their purpose both in work and in life.
 The result of that assessment, for many, has driven what’s been called the “Great Resignation.”
 When employees don’t find purpose and meaning in their work, they’re likely to look for it somewhere else.
 But when employees feel their purpose and values are aligned with the organization’s they’re more productive — and loyal.

-Most organization know quantitatively how their recognition program is working, but have been unable to qualitatively assess it, until now.
-The Recognition Impact Index is a specific rewards and recognition survey that can expose program awareness and participation, gauge the impact the program has on employee happiness and motivation levels, solicit feedback for program improvements and gain visibility into benchmark data so that organizations can get a true picture of their recognition program and how it stacks up against other organizations.
+Most organizations know quantitatively how their recognition program is working, but have been unable to qualitatively assess it, until now.
+The Recognition Impact Index is a specific rewards and recognition survey that can expose program awareness and participation, gauge the impact the program has on employee happiness and motivation levels, solicit feedback for program improvements, and gain visibility into benchmark data so that organizations can get a true picture of their recognition program and how it stacks up against other organizations.
 These learnings can drive program evolution, and fuel employee retention and top talent acquisition strategies.

 When organizations make an effort to solicit employee feedback — and make it easy and anonymous for employees to share their perspectives — it has a positive effect on morale.
 Employees who feel they are heard are much more likely to be happy and motivated to perform at their highest levels.
 That not only increases their job satisfaction, but it boosts overall morale, having a snowball effect on their peers.